 If you agreed to a consent judgment and a judge signed it, but you later find out you had rights and defenses you could have used to avoid eviction, you may be able to have the judgment set aside.
 To learn more read, Setting Aside a Consent Judgment in an Eviction Case.

 If you were unable to reach an agreement with your landlord, you need to attend a hearing in court.
 For more information about attending the hearing, how to prepare, and what you can expect, read Going to Court in an Eviction Case.

+At the first hearing, the judge could either decide the case or schedule a trial for a later date.
 At the end of the trial, the judge will enter a judgment.
 It will say whether you have to move.
-It will also say whether you owe the landlord any money, and if if so, how much.
+It will also say whether you owe the landlord any money, and if so, how much.
 The judgment might say you can stay, but only if you do something specific by a date, like pay the landlord or remove a health hazard from the property.
 If you don’t do what is required, your landlord could get an eviction order.

 Even if a judge enters a judgment saying you must move, your landlord cannot simply change the locks or remove your possessions from your home.
 A judgment should give you time to move.
 Usually you get 10 days, but you can ask for more time.

 It’s different if you live in a mobile home park and have gotten a termination of tenancy judgment.
 Read Mobile Home Park Evictions — Special Rules to learn more about the time you have to move if you’re evicted from a mobile home park.

 The judgment must say all of the following:

 How much money you owe for rent if you’re being evicted for not paying your rent

 The deadline for paying your rent in order to stay in the home, if you’re being evicted for not paying your rent

 Whether paying only part of the money for rent will stop the eviction